Swiss Perimenopause Study

 Biopsychosocial factors of healthy aging - Women’s health study 40+

-In this cross-sectional study, we investigated a total of 245 healthy women aged 40 to 73.
+In this study, we investigated a total of 245 healthy women aged 40 to 73.
 The study was based on a biopsychosocial model of health and healthy aging.
-Preliminary results support the assumption of an interplay between age-related changes in biological factors (e.g. hormones) and psychosocial aspects (e.g. relationship quality and optimism) on health in middle-aged and older women.
-Further information can be found here.
+The results of this study support the assumption of an interplay between age-related changes in biological factors (e.g. hormones) and psychosocial aspects (e.g. relationship quality and optimism) on health in middle-aged and older women.
+A follow up investigation of this sample will target the characterisation of longitudinal changes in hormon status and psychosocial factors in healthy aging women.